 In order to minimise the credit risk, the management of the Group has delegated a team responsible for determination of credit limits and credit approvals.
 Before accepting any new customer, the Group uses an internal credit scoring system to assess the potential customer's credit quality and defines credit limits by customer.
 Limits and scoring attributed to customers are reviewed once a year.
 Other monitoring procedures are in place to ensure that follow-up action is taken to recover overdue debts.
-In addition, the Group performs impairment assessment under ECL model upon application of HKFRS 9 on trade balances from property management services and lease receivables individually or based on provision matrix.
+In addition, the Group performs impairment assessment under ECL model upon application of HKFRS 9 on trade receivables individually or based on provision matrix.

-During the year ended 31 December 2023, allowance for expected credit losses of trade receivables amounted to approximately of HK\$3,927,000 (2022: HK\$5,675,000).
+During the year ended 31 December 2024, allowance for expected credit losses of trade receivables amounted to approximately of HK\$1,588,000 (2023: HK\$3,927,000).